Miroslav Klose: Kaiserslautern

 In 1998, Klose's professional career began at age 20 with a switch to the reserves at former Bundesliga outfit FC Homburg.
 Twelve months later, he moved to 1.
 FC Kaiserslautern.
 He played for the second team and made his first appearance in the Bundesliga in April 2000.
-He scored 16 goals in the 2001–02 season and was shy of only two goals to become the top scorer.
+He scored 16 goals in the 2001–02 season and was only two goals shy of becoming the top scorer.

 Werder Bremen

 In March 2004, Klose signed a four-year contract with Werder Bremen for a €5 million ($6.2 million) transfer fee.
 He made his league debut on 6 August 2004 as a substitute for Paraguayan striker Nelson Valdez in a 1–0 home win against Schalke 04.
 On 29 August 2004, Klose scored his first goal, an equaliser, but the Bremen team lost 2–1 at home against VfL Wolfsburg.

 On 7 June 2007, Klose confirmed that he would leave Werder Bremen for Bayern Munich either before the 2007–08 season or upon the expiration of his contract with the Bremen team at the end of the 2007–08 season.